Ruok27/liri-node-app/README.md

 ###Overview

-This is a simple a node.js application that I have wrote to demonstrate the ability utilize APIs.
-This App gathers information about either a music track, a movie, or a concert.
-Additionally, it will be able to run these commands if they are written in a txt.
+This is a simple node.js application that I have wrote to demonstrate the use of several APIS.
+This app gathers information about either a music track, a movie, or a concert event.
+Additionally, it will be able to run these commands if they are written in a txt named random.txt.

 ###Application structure
 The app is dependent on the following packages: env, Axios and Spotify.